 Professor Topaloglu has recently been teaching courses on simulation modeling, revenue management, and systems engineering.
 His simulation modeling course is devoted to how to model, simulate, and analyze complicated systems operating under uncertainty.
 Emphasis is on analysis of the data that are fed into the model, model building, and analysis of the model output.
 His revenue management course covers effective pricing, product offering, inventory control, and market segmentation strategies when demand for products occur randomly over time and one is forced to make the best use of limited and perishable product inventory.
 The ideas in this course find applications in airline pricing, hospitality, and online retail.
 His systems engineering course studies design and analysis of complex systems with the use of operations research tools.

-Huseyin Topaloglu serves as an associate editor for the journals IIE Transactions, Mathematical Programming C, Operations Research, and Transportation Science.
-He worked on organization committees for various conferences over the past year, including INFORMS Revenue Management and Pricing Section Conference, Production and Operations Management Conference, and the stochastic programming track of INFORMS Annual Meeting.
-He is the vice-chair for stochastic programming in INFORMS Optimization Society and he is serving on the INFORMS Nicholson Prize Committee.
+Huseyin Topaloglu serves as an associate editor for the journals IIE Transactions, Mathematical Programming C, Operations Research, Transportation Science, and Surveys in Operations Research and Management Science.
+He worked on organization committees for various conferences, including INFORMS Revenue Management and Pricing Section Conference, Production and Operations Management Conference, and the stochastic programming track of INFORMS Annual Meeting.
+He served as the vice-chair for stochastic programming in INFORMS Optimization Society and he is serving on the INFORMS Nicholson Prize Committee.
 He served as the secretary and treasurer for INFORMS Revenue Management and Pricing Section and the chair of the INFORMS Transportation Science and Logistics Dissertation Award Committee.
 His service to Cornell includes working in various strategic planning, faculty recruiting, and curriculum committees, and serving as faculty advisor to Cornell Student Chapter of International Council on Systems Engineering.

 - 2012.
 "Robust assortment optimization in revenue management under the multinomial logit choice model."
 Operations Research 60: 865-882. .